During The Broad Residency, Rachel Mercer-Smith (The Broad Residency 2015-2017) was Project Director with Houston Independent School District.

 I attend a meeting to discuss a new process to track grant funds across Houston Independent School District departments.
 Annually, the district receives roughly $184 million in grant funds.

 After the meeting, a colleague stops by my office seeking feedback about the process just discussed.
 We talk about opportunities for continued improvement on our team.

-This afternoon, my supervisor and I will develop and submit our district’s student enrollment projections to the state department of education.
-Like many states, Texas funds public schools based on a formula that considers student enrollment, with adjustments and additional weight for student demographic characteristics, including students receiving bilingual education, special education, gifted education and free-or reduced-price lunch.
+many states, Texas funds public schools based on a formula that considers student enrollment, with adjustments and additional weight for student demographic characteristics, including students receiving bilingual education, special education, gifted education and free-or reduced-price lunch.
 The enrollment projections submitted to the state this year will impact the district’s funding for the next two years.
 The data we use to make these projections is collected from several departments in the district and I spend some time looking at current year and historical trend data.
 I take a short break for lunch.